 Yolei squeezed Poromon harder, making the little bird squeak.
 She never thought she would hear something like that from Davis.
 All the insults and the jabs… she thought he just got a kick out of bullying her, not that he was afraid of losing her friendship.

 "Y-yeah, I was mad at you for changing so much," he went on, avoiding her eyes, "I still am… but… ugh, I ain't good at that kind of thing.
 The way I showed it, I know why you flipped out like that.
 So…" with some difficulty he looked up and matched her gaze.
-A good thirty seconds passed as he clenched his fists and his lips twitched, trying to speak but nothing coming.
+A good ten seconds passed as he clenched his fists and his lips twitched, trying to speak.
 Finally, he shook his head and sighed.
 "I'm… sorry," he finally mumbled.
 "I'm sorry I made you feel so bad… and for… lots of stuff."
 He watched her a moment more, then turned away, reaching for the door.
 "Anyway… see ya," he muttered.

 Yolei bit into her lip, tears welling in her eyes.
-Her image of the soccer-loving hothead had just been flipped on its head, and now she felt hollow with guilt.
+Her image of the soccer-loving hothead had just been flipped on its head, and she felt hollow with guilt.
 In the process of trying to attract Ken, she hadn't just hurt Sora and Mimi, she had hurt Davis too… a lot.
-He had liked her as the friend she was, and she had burned it all up in his face.
+He had liked her as the friend she was, the person she was, and she had burned it all up in his face.
 "W-wait, stop!" she spluttered.

-Davis looked back at her, his darkened eyes puzzled.
-Yolei shook her head.
-Davis needed to know something, too.
+He looked back at her, his darkened eyes puzzled.
+She shook her head; he needed to know something, too.
 "I… I'm sorry too," she said, "for what I said to you… what I did…" She looked at him again and then off to a corner.
 "Making myself pretty for Ken… it didn't work," she admitted.
 "I know he didn't like me… he barely knew I was there… but I wanted to believe he did."
 Her mouth widened as she held back the waves of emotion.
 "I just wanted to believe somebody could… could…" she trailed off with a high whimper.

 Davis watched her for a moment, then sighed sadly.
 Maybe making her feel that way was his fault, too.
 His chest burned and his stomach shuddered.
 He couldn't understand why they did that, but something inside him just wanted to stop her tears, to make her feel better, to see her smile and laugh again.

-She looked at him with her eyes more red than usual.
-He opened the legs of the glasses, then gently slid them onto her face.
+As she turned to him with her red eyes, he opened the legs of the glasses and then gently slid them onto her face.
 He looked her over, the room's light reflecting off the grease, and grinned.
 "There we go," he said quietly, "now that's you."

 Poromon beamed.
 "Yeah!" he chirped.
 "Now you look like the best partner in the world!"